Kayarchy - the sea kayaker's online handbook and reference

 • Enable a lifeboat to pinpoint your position by radio direction finding (RDF or just DF)

-A good handheld VHF radio is not all that expensive.
+On the other hand, a good handheld VHF radio is not all that expensive.
 You want a small waterproof model with at least 4 watts output power and preferably 6 watts.
-Some radios have useful additional features such as GPS.
+A basic handheld model in 2013 will cost you £110 but it’s worth paying £230-odd to get one that has GPS and DSC.
 Manufacturers with good reputations include Standard Horizon (Yaesu) and Icom.
 Both offer handheld radios with 5 watts output power which float if you drop them.

 Even with a "waterproof" radio it's good to have some way to keep it dry, such as a small transparent dry bag.
-It is best to carry a VHF radio somewhere you can easily reach it without sinking your kayak, ideally in your buoyancy aid pocket so you still have it if you are unlucky enough to lose your kayak.
-Alternatively in a deck bag, not somewhere which will require you to take off a hatch or your spraydeck.
+It is best to carry a VHF radio somewhere you can easily reach it without sinking your kayak, ideally in the pocket of your buoyancy aid so you still have it if you are unlucky enough to lose your kayak.
+Alternatively in a deck bag, not somewhere which will require you to take off a hatch cover or your spraydeck.

-In Britain, the maximum permitted power for a VHF radio is 25 watts in high power mode, but you will get that much power only with a ship-mounted radio.
+The maximum range is limited by the power of your particular radio.
+In Britain, the maximum permitted power for a VHF radio is 25 watts in high power mode, but you will get that much power only with a fixed radio that’s permanently mounted on a yacht or ship, with an external aerial on top of a mast, supplied with electricity from a big external battery.
 Handheld radios usually have a maximum power of 3 to 6 watts.
-For comparison, a mobile phone may transmit at 3 watts.
+(For comparison, a mobile phone may transmit at 3 watts.)

 If you are transmitting from a kayak at sea level, using a 6 watt handheld radio set to "high power" and with a well-charged battery, your message may be picked up by a ship as much as 5 miles away.
 It may be picked up by a coastal radio station 6 or 7 miles away.
 50 miles is occasionally possible in some atmospheric conditions.
 If you don't get a response to your radio message, kayak to a different location, or land on a beach and climb a hill.